SandyaS72/SandyaS72.github.io/labmembers.md

 </div>
 <div class="col-sm-8 pl-3" markdown="1">
 #### Sajiv Kumar
-**Computer Science** Investigating Chronic Fatigue/Long Covid links to the ANS.
+**Computer Science** <br> Investigating Chronic Fatigue/Long Covid links to the ANS.
 Outside the lab, he can be found hiking or playing the Tablas.
 </div>
 </div>
 </div>